-- Chapter 2: What is market research?
+- What is market research?
 Start out with a solid foundation by understanding what market research is, what it entails, and why it’s important.
 Bonus: Get tips on creating a buyer persona.

-- Chapter 3: The market research process.
+- The market research process.
 How does the market research process work?
 Find out in this chapter, which walks through the six-step research process, from identifying the problem to taking action.

-- Chapter 5: Market research strategies.
+- Market research strategies.
 When you need to round out your market research efforts or gain some quick insights, these market research strategies are great options.

 Remember to bookmark this guide for later reference.
 Market research can be a complex topic, and as your needs change you may need a refresher on approaches or methods you haven’t used before.